On Approximating Multi-Criteria TSP: Multi-Criteria Traveling Salesman Problem

+For an overview of the literature about multi-criteria optimization, including multi-criteria TSP, we refer to Ehrgott and Gandibleux~\cite{EhrgottGandibleux:Multiobjective:2000,Ehrgott:MulticriteriaOpt:2005}.

-Ehrgott~\cite{Ehrgott:MultiTSP:2000} considered a variant of \mcminstsp, where all objectives are encoded into a single objective by using some norm.
-He proved approximation ratios between $3/2$ and $2$ for this problem, where the ratio depends on the norm used.
+Angel et al.~\cite{AngelEA:BicritTSP:2004,AngelEA:MultiTSP:2005} have considered \kcminstsp k\ restricted to edge weights $1$ and $2$.
+They analyzed a local search heuristic and proved that it achieves an approximation ratio of $3/2$ for $k = 2$ and of $2 - \frac{2}{k+1}$ for $k \geq 3$.
+Ehrgott~\cite{Ehrgott:MultiTSP:2000} has analyzed a variant of \kcminstsp k, where all objectives are encoded into a single objective by using some norm.
+He proved approximation ratios between $3/2$ and $2$ for this problem, where the ratio depends on the norm used. \kcminstsp k\ can be approximated with a ratio of $2+\eps$~\cite{MantheyRam:MultiCritTSP:2009}.
+For \kcminatsp k, we are not aware of any approximation algorithm.